 KING: He knows what he wants visually, but it's still so much magic.
 He'slike a little kid when he gets amped or excited about something.
 It's been agreat process to work with him and to learn what he is looking for and how hesees things.
 He's really ahead of his time.
 I think that what he is creating isgoing to be completely different than anything we have ever seen.
 I know headmires David Fincher and Tim Burton, but he is melding everything together.
 Isee him really work hard on each shot.
 Visually, it's so rich.
 One of thespecial things about this film is that it's fantasy, but there's truth.
 They'recreating scenes that really make you want to jump into the screen.
 It makes youwant to drip with life and newness and anticipation because there's promise ofsomething greater out there.
 Paul has an incredible ability to capture theurgency behind the story.

 Q: Does he help you develop your character?

 KING: The story evolves and as we evolve throughout the film.
 Jade evolves aswell.
 Our process has just been constantly talking about that and building onthat and keeping communication open.

 Q: Do you think this film is going to have a wide appeal across countries?

-people can relate to, whoever they are.
-And who doesn't want to see someone save
+KING: There are so many different things in Bulletproof Monk that differentpeople can relate to, whoever they are.
+And who doesn't want to see someone savethe world?

 Q: Any thoughts looking back… what stands out as memorable?